 This test is used to measure and monitor the amount of phenobarbital in the blood and to determine whether the drug level is within a therapeutic range.
-Phenobarbital is an anti-epileptic drug used to prevent seizures in people with epilepsy.
-This test is used to ensure that the blood level of phenobarbital is not too low so as to cause a recurrence of seizures or too high as to cause side effects.
-Depending on the result, a health practitioner may adjust the drug dose up or down.
+This test is used to ensure that the blood level of phenobarbital is not too low to cause a recurrence of seizures or too high to cause side effects.
+Depending on the result, your healthcare practitioner may adjust the drug dose up or down.

-A health practitioner will usually order the test after the start of phenobarbital treatment and every few weeks thereafter.
+A healthcare practitioner will usually order the test after the start of phenobarbital treatment and every few weeks thereafter.
 Testing may be more frequent any time the dose is adjusted up or down.
-Once a stable blood level of phenobarbital is achieved and is in the therapeutic range, then the health practitioner will typically monitor levels at regular intervals to ensure that they are stable.
+Once a stable blood level of phenobarbital is achieved and is in the therapeutic range, then the healthcare practitioner will typically monitor levels at regular intervals to ensure that they are stable.

-More frequent testing may be done if an individual begins taking or discontinues another medication that affects phenobarbital levels.
+More frequent testing may be done if you begin taking or discontinue another medication that affects phenobarbital levels.

-A healthcare provider might also order phenobarbital levels if the person does not appear to be responding to the medication and continues to experience seizures.
+A healthcare provider might also order phenobarbital levels if you do not appear to be responding to the medication and continue to experience seizures.

-Testing may be ordered when an individual experiences side effects from phenobarbital.
+Testing may be ordered when you experience side effects from phenobarbital.
 Most side effects are not serious and often go away with no further action.
-A person should notify their healthcare provider if any of the following persist or become severe:
+You should notify their healthcare provider if any of the following persist or become severe:

 If any of the following symptoms are present, the healthcare provider should be notified immediately: